 While the courses are in a semblance of preferred order from their respective source, bouncing between sources may provide a break and keep things fresh along the way.
 Obviously skip topics or jump ahead if you are beyond a particular course.

-Our examples and design will be based on a fixed wing drone (airplane) design, and be based around a Raspberry Pi Zero 2w for the controller.
+Our examples and design will be based on a small tracked robot with camera and a fixed wing drone (airplane) design, and be based around a Raspberry Pi Zero 2w for the controller.
 That said the curriculum should lend itself to a variety of drone, robot, and controller types, but as we go we will be including examples of our design for reference.

 Perplexity Tutor Link – ataary Design Tech subreddit